 In the first quarter of 2014, we overhauled our hybrid iPad app — ditching HTML5 views and rebuilding article pages, galleries and section fronts using native technology.

-Our efforts paid off:
+But our efforts to go native paid off:

 I play a key role in bridging the divide between the newsroom and technology in the daily upkeep of this app.